Introduction to pilot and feasibility studies

 Incorrect use of the terms pilot and feasibility

-Some recent reviews, as listed below, highlighted that sometimes a small underpowered effectiveness study is labelled as a pilot or feasibility study.
-There is therefore a need to raise awareness of the difference between a pilot study which is designed to clarify areas of uncertainty, and a small underpowered study labelled as a pilot which does not comply with definitions and is not reported according to the CONSORT guidance:
+Some reviews, as listed below, have highlighted that sometimes a small underpowered effectiveness study is labelled as a pilot or feasibility study.
+There is therefore a need to raise awareness of the difference between a pilot study that is designed to clarify areas of uncertainty, and a small underpowered study labelled as a pilot that does not comply with definitions and is not reported according to the CONSORT guidance:

 Examples of pilot and feasibility studies

-Below are some examples of well-conducted and reported pilot and feasibility studies:
+Below are some examples of well-conducted and well-reported pilot and feasibility studies:

 Why do a pilot or feasibility study?